atecon/fdensity/src/fdensity_help.md

 # Changelog
+* **v0.8 (February 2025)**
+    * Add support for plotting densities of multiple series in a grid without the need to pass a factor series.
+The factor series is now optional.
+    * Bugfix: The optimal `scale` was only computed for the first series in the list of series.
+Now it is computed for each series.
+    * Bugfix: Parameter `title` was used as the title for each subplot in the grid.
+Now it is used as the title for the whole plot.
+    * Internal refactoring, mainly renaming of variables

 * **v0.7 (July 2024)**
     * Add support for list of series in `x`.
 In case multiple series are passed, a grid of kde-plots is created.